Friends of Daniel | Friends of Kyra | |

 The simulation result illustrates the probability density function of p-values for a t-test.
 A probability density function provides the probability that a random variable has a specific value (such as Figure 1.1) of the t-distribution).
 Because the p-value is a random variable, we can use its probability density function to plot the p-value distribution (Hung et al., 1997; Ulrich & Miller, 2018), as in Figure 1.3).
 In this online Shiny app you can vary the sample size, effect size, and alpha level to examine the effect on the p-value distribution.
 Increasing the sample size or the effect size will increase the steepness of the p-value distribution, which means that the probability to observe small p-values increases.
 The p-value distribution is a function of the statistical power of the test.

 When there is no true effect, and test assumptions are met, p-values for a t-test are uniformly distributed.
 This means that every p-value is equally likely to be observed when the null hypothesis is true.
 In other words, when there is no true effect, a p-value of 0.08 is just as likely as a p-value of 0.98.
 I remember thinking this was very counterintuitive when I first learned about uniform p-value distributions (after completing my PhD).
-But it makes sense that p-values are uniformly distributed when we think about that when \(H_0\) is true, alpha % of the p-values should fall below the alpha level.
-If we set alpha to 0.01, 1% of the observed p-values should fall below 0.01, and if we set alpha to 0.12, 12% of the observed p-values should fall below 0.12.
+But it makes sense that p-values are uniformly distributed when we remember that, when \(H_0\) is true, alpha % of the p-values should fall below the alpha level, whichever alpha level we set.
+Hence, if we set alpha to 0.01, 1% of the observed p-values should fall below 0.01, and if we set alpha to 0.12, 12% of the observed p-values should fall below 0.12.
 This can only happen if p-values are uniformly distributed when the null hypothesis is true.
 Note that the uniform p-value distribution only emerges if the distribution of the test statistic is continuous (e.g., such as for the t-test), and not if the distribution of the test statistic is discrete (e.g., in the case of the chi-squared test see Wang et al. (2019)).

 1.5 Lindley’s paradox